appwrite/rfc/003-jwt-support.md

 <!-- What parts of the design do you expect to resolve through the RFC process before this gets merged? -->

 Not sure what header name we should use for the new authentication method.
-I would probably go for `X-Appwrite-JWT`, although `Authorization', "Bearer $token"` seems to be the go to option doe most public APIs.
-The idea for the custom header is mainly because we have multiple authentication methods (api-key,session,jwt) and there is no common way to distinguish between them on the server-side, I would avoid making any wrong usage in a common header that will later force us to make breaking API changes.
+I would probably go for X-Appwrite-JWT, although Authorization', "Bearer $token" seems to be the go-to option doe most public APIs.
+The idea to use a custom header is because we have multiple authentication methods (api-key,session,jwt).
+As far as I can tell there is no standard way to distinguish between them on the server-side.
+I would avoid making any wrong usage in a common header that will force us to make API breaking changes.

 <!-- Write your answer below. -->